marutypes/open-in-blender/README.md

 Are you tired of opening blender and the navigating the import menus to get an FBX into your scene?
 Well, friend, you're in luck.

 This repository contains a batch file and a Python script designed to streamline the process of opening files that blender can technically import (such as `.fbx`, `.obj`, or `.dae`) but are not supported for directly opening with the main blender exe.
-The batch file invokes Blender and runs a Python script that imports your file into a clean scene.

 ## How it works

 The `open_in_blender.bat` batch file calls Blender with the `import_model.py`script as an argument.
-The Python script then deletes all objects in the default scene and imports the selected `.fbx` file.
+The Python script then deletes all objects in the default scene and imports the selected file.

 ## Prerequisites

-- Blender 3.4 installed on your system.
+- Blender 3.x installed on your system.
 - Windows operating system (the batch file is designed for Windows).

 ## Installation